MasteryEducation/SecuritiesExamsMastery.ca/content/csc/11/5/index.md

 - [ ] In the operating expenses line item.
 - [ ] They are never recognized until maturity.

-> **Explanation:** Under hedge accounting for a cash flow hedge, changes in the fair value of the derivative instrument are typically recorded in OCI until the underlying forecast transaction occurs.
+> **Explanation:**( Under hedge accounting for a cash flow hedge, changes in the fair value of the derivative instrument are typically recorded in OCI until the underlying forecast transaction occurs.)

----

 ### A forward contract is negotiated privately and does not trade on an exchange.
 True or False?